-Adult Atka mackerel are not currently a significant prey fish for other commercially important groundfish in the Gulf of Alaska.
-They are consumed occasionally by several piscivorous species in the western Gulf, such as arrowtooth flounder (ATF), Pacific halibut, and Pacific cod (Yang and Nelson 2000), at fork lengths ranging from 1-50cm, though primarily between 20-26cm fork length.
-The occasional nature of their consumption is probably due to their relative lack of abundance in the Gulf rather than a lack of preference on the part of the predators; they are a critical food resource for piscivorous species in the western Aleutian Islands where they are a dominant groundfish species.
-Additional species which feed on Atka mackerel include Steller sea lions, Northern fur seals (Kajimura 1984, NMFS 1995, Sinclair and Zeppelin 2002), and seabirds (e.g., thick-billed murres, tufted puffins, and short-tailed shearwaters, Springer et al. 1999).
+Adult Atka mackerel are not currently a significant prey fish for other commercially important groundfish in the GOA.
+They are consumed occasionally by several piscivorous species in the western Gulf, such as arrowtooth flounder, Pacific halibut, and Pacific cod (Yang and Nelson 2000), at fork lengths ranging from 1-50cm, though primarily between 20-26cm fork length.
+The occasional nature of their consumption is probably due to their relative lack of abundance in the GOA rather than a lack of preference on the part of the predators; they are a critical food resource for piscivorous species in the western AI where they are a dominant groundfish species.
+Additional species which feed on Atka mackerel include Steller sea lions, Northern fur seals (Kajimura 1984, NMFS 1995, Sinclair and Zeppelin 2002, Sinclair et al. 2013), and seabirds (e.g., thick-billed murres, tufted puffins, and short-tailed shearwaters, Springer et al. 1999).

-The overall biomass of major Atka mackerel groundfish predators (ATF, Pacific cod, and halibut) has increased dramatically since the late 1970s (Figure 17.6).
-GOA ATF biomass started increasing in 1976 and continues to increase (Turnock et al. 2005).
+The overall biomass of major Atka mackerel groundfish predators (arrowtooth flounder, Pacific cod, and halibut) has increased dramatically since the late 1970s (Figure 17.6).
+GOA arrowtooth biomass started increasing in 1976 and continued to increase (Turnock et al. 2005).
 GOA Pacific cod biomass increased from the early 1970s, peaked in 1990, and has since decreased to levels observed in the early 1980s (Thompson et al. 2006).
-Central GOA Pacific halibut biomass increased from the early 1970s to the mid-1990s and has since declined slightly to levels observed in the early 1990s (IPHC, S. Hare, personal communication).
 The increase in groundfish predator biomass could potentially increase the mortality of Atka mackerel.